markfrodriguez/markfrodriguez/content/about.md

 description = "About Us"
 +++

-Hi, my name is Ken Botan and ever since my parents bought my brother and I our first [Apple IIe][1], I’ve been fascinated with technology.
+Ever since my parents bought my brother and I our first [Apple IIe][1], I’ve been fascinated with technology.
 It started out writing “silly games” in Basic, taking apart numerous household electronics (sorry mom), and having a strong desire to create things (I vividly remember the awful smell of burnt eyebrows when the solder gun “misbehaved”).

 Eventually, I attended the [University of Miami][2] and studied biomedical engineering receiving both a bachelor’s and master’s degree in the subject.
 While attending university and working at [Jackson Memorial Hospital][3], I started a consulting company, which continues to employ me (and others) till this day.
 I'm starting the sandbox in an attempt to keep “side projects” separate from “real work”.